improv-wifi/website/src/documentation.md

 The Improv service can optionally require physical authorization to allow pairing, like pressing a button.
 It is up to the gadget to decide if and what interaction to pick.
 A gadget that does not require authorization should start in the "authorized" state.

-If an Improv service has been authorized by a user interaction, the authorization should be automatically revoked afer a timeout.
+If an Improv service has been authorized by a user interaction, the authorization should be automatically revoked after a timeout.
 This timeout is up to the gadget but we suggest 1 minute.

 A user is able to send Wi-Fi credentials to an authorized service.
 The gadget will attempt to connect to the specified wireless network.
 If the connection is successful, the state changes to "provisioned", the gadget can optionally return a URL to the client to finish onboarding and the Improv service is stopped.